 What you could see in the dramatization was that it was Churchill’s own vanity that had lurched forward regarding the portrait.
 The vision he had of himself as the strong, lion of the British Empire had been shown to be in the winter of his life.
 Tired, showing his age defects, slightly slumped and imperfect.
 Even though many likened his pose in the portrait to that of the Lincoln Memorial, where the artist tried to make it seem as if Lincoln was about to rise to action, it is easy to see Churchill’s pose as almost lolling in the chair, exhausted.

-After seeing that portrait, I was reminded of a portrait I saw of President George Washington that was
+After seeing that portrait, I was reminded of a portrait I saw of President George Washington which was

 |Washington Masonic Portrait by Williams|

 Sir Winston Churchill is worthy of admiration for many great talents but is also admirable for at least one vice.
-It is good that by becoming aware of his vice, I could make an assessment of myself before the changes of age were so drastic that I shocked myself – as the Sutherland Portrait did him; but it is also that I can guard against seeing it as a degradation of my life rather than a representation of the good things I have experienced.
+By becoming aware of his vice, I could make an assessment of myself before the changes of age were so drastic that I shocked myself – as the Sutherland Portrait did him, It also allows me to guard against seeing it as a degradation of my life rather than a representation of the good things I have experienced.

 I have never considered myself handsome in any kind of a Hollywood way, but I always thought I was attractive in my own way.
-I think I still am, even after a good honest look at myself.
-So, no need to burn the current portrait or to kick myself out of bed either.
+I guess I still am, even after a good honest look at myself.
+So, no need to burn the current portrait or to kick me out of bed either.